-The commentary and full statistical tables are available below.
-The commentary includes technical information on the MLAR as well as further discussion of the results.
+The latest commentary and full statistical tables are available below.
+The commentary includes technical information on the MLAR as well as analysis of the findings.

 For any technical queries on the tables contact MLAR Statistics.

 An explanatory note detailing the relationship between these data and other mortgage statistics published by the Bank of England is available on their website.

 - The outstanding value of all residential loans continued to increase in 2018 Q1 to £1,403 billion, 3.7% higher than a year ago (Q1 2017).